Best Mashed Potatoes Recipe – a simple and cheesy side dish. With our tips to make them fluffy, not pasty, we are sure you will LOVE this recipe!

-At my house, mashed potatoes are revered as the utmost of decadent comfort foods.
+Today I want to share my Best Mashed Potatoes Recipe, because at my house, mashed potatoes are revered as the utmost of decadent comfort foods.

-Because they are so rich, I don’t make them often.
+Since they are so rich, I don’t make them often.
 So when I do, I take careful precaution to make sure my mashed potatoes are just right.

 I’m sure we’ve all had the experience of sitting down to a highly anticipated meal with a heaping portion of mashed potatoes, only to find them gummy and lackluster.